hmoazam/15-112-project/README.md

 User interface of the project

 The interface will be the map itself, with the various nodes (possible locations) visible.
 Clicking on a node will activate it, and then allow you to select a second node (your destination).
 These both change colour.
 Then, once both nodes are selected, the shortest path between the two locations will be drawn on the map.
-There will also be the option of entering the destination/choosing it from a list and then constructing a path from the starting node selected and then drawing the path.
+There will also be the option of entering the destination/choosing it from a list and then constructing a path from the starting node to the destination.

 List of features that I will implement and demo by the first milestone: